 How Sharing Financial Know-How Is Building a More Inclusive Economy

-Equipping one person with the tools for financial literacy can impact an entire community.
+Equipping one person with the tools for financial health can impact an entire community.

 When it comes to financial knowledge, educating just one mentor has a significant ripple effect on the local economy.
 In fact, Toynbee Hall’s Money Mentors programme found that each graduate of its course shared the skills and information they learned with an average of seven people in the community.